Hi, I'm now 60 years old, married and live in Clearwater, Florida.

 The University of Wisconsin, American Academy of Family Physicians, Wisconsin Academy of Family Physicians (WAFP),The Dean Foundation for Health, Research and Education (Dean Foundation) and Pfizer corporationis sponsoring a study and recruiting volunteers for a study called AZMATICS to determine the effectiveness of Azithromycin as Adjunctive Treatment for Adult Asthma.

-Important notice: At this time, the study is no longer recruiting subjects.
+Note: The study is no longer recruiting subjects.

 Follow this link to learn more about Dr. David Hahn and the Dean Foundation.